Eula Caballero

 Lou Eula May Caballero Simo-Samson (born May 23, 1995), known professionally as Eula Caballero, is a Filipino former actress.
 She is known as the first Star Factor grand winner.
 She also played the role of Holly Posadas in the TV mini-series, Nandito Ako on TV5.
 Caballero landed a major project wherein she again portrayed the daughter of a veteran actress, ranged against the Diamond Star Maricel Soriano.
 Eula played as the daughter of Maricel Soriano and Gabby Concepcion in the Metro Manila Film Festival (MMFF) entry Yesterday, Today, Tomorrow.

 Background

 In 2010, she joined the celebrity talent search of TV5, Star Factor.
 She was one of the 18 star hopefuls and after few weeks of training, made it to the top 4 or "Final 4".
 In the Grand Finals held at the Ynares Sports Arena, she was declared the winner of the talent search.

 Personal life

-Eula was born in Boljoon, Cebu to Mary Lou Caballero-Simo and Euladio Simo.
-She is married with her Star Factor co-finalist and former actor Christian Samson on October 10, 2017 in San Diego, California, U.S.A.
+Eula was born in Boljoon, Cebu, to Mary Lou Caballero-Simo and Euladio Simo.
+She is married with her Star Factor co-finalist and former actor Christian Samson on October 10, 2017 in San Diego, California, U.S.